avinashnarwade/Daily-Python-Program-Practice/README.md

 # Daily-Python-Program-Practice
-This for daily program practice repository to polish  my in hand skill
+This is for daily program practice repository to polishing  my in hand skill